-- Short-term benefits: the short-term benefits (including salaries, bonuses, directors' fees and benefits in kind) paid to the Chairman, the Chief Executive Officer, the Deputy Chief Executive Officer and the members of the Board of Directors amounted to €2,399,921.97. - Long-term benefits: the cumulative amounts provided for or recognised in respect of pension or other retirement benefits for the Chief Executive Officer (corresponding to the vested rights of the current Chief Executive Officer during his period as an employee prior to his appointment as Chief Executive Officer) and the Deputy Chief Executive Officer totalled €8,842,196.
-No amounts were provided for or recognised in respect of pension or other retirement benefits for the Chairman or the Chief Executive Officer because the Group had no payment obligations towards them in this regard. - Termination benefits: the termination benefits payable to the members of senior management are provided for in their employment contracts or in the collective agreement.
-The cumulative amounts provided for or recognised in respect of termination benefits for the Chief Executive Officer (corresponding to the vested rights of the current Chief Executive Officer during his period as an employee prior to his appointment as Chief Executive Officer) and the Deputy Chief Executive Officer totalled €966,166.
+- Short-term benefits: the short-term benefits (including salaries, bonuses, deferred remuneration, directors' fees and benefits in kind) paid to the Chairman, the Chief Executive Officer, the Deputy Chief Executive Officer and the members of the Board of Directors amounted to €2,415,622.97. - Long-term benefits: the cumulative amount provided for or recognised in respect of pension or other retirement benefits for the Chief Executive Officer (corresponding to the vested rights during his period as an employee prior to the appointment of Antoine Lissowski as Chief Executive Officer) and the Deputy Chief Executive Officer totalled €8,842,196.
+No amounts were provided for or recognised in respect of pension or other retirement benefits for the Chairman or the Chief Executive Officer because the Group had no payment obligations towards them in this regard. - Termination benefits: the termination benefits payable to senior executives are provided for in their employment contracts or in the collective bargaining agreement.
+The cumulative amounts provided for or recognised in respect of termination benefits for the Chief Executive Officer (corresponding to the vested rights during his period as an employee prior to the appointment of Antoine Lissowski as Chief Executive Officer) and the Deputy Chief Executive Officer totalled €966,166.
 No amounts were provided for or recognised in respect of termination benefits for the Chairman or the Chief Executive Officer because the Group had no payment obligations towards them in this regard. - Share-based payments: no share-based payments were made in 2020 to the Chief Executive Officer, the Deputy Chief Executive Officer or the members of the Board of Directors.